liamfiddler/eleventy-plugin-lazyimages/readme.md

 ![Banner image](https://repository-images.githubusercontent.com/190408612/4305b000-94d2-11e9-922c-72a93cafadcf)

 What this plugin does:

 - 🔍 Finds IMG elements in your markup
-- 💉 Injects the source image width and height attributes to the element
+- ➕ Adds width and height attributes to the element
-- 🔜 Defers loading of the image until it is in/near the viewport (lazy loading)
+- ✋ Defers loading the image until it is in/near the viewport (lazy loading)
 - 🖼️ Displays a blurry low-res placeholder until the image has loaded (<abbr title="Low Quality Image Placeholder">LQIP</abbr>)

 This plugin supports:

 - Any 11ty template format that outputs to a .html file
 - Absolute and relative image paths
 - Custom image selectors; target all images or only images in a certain part